mstksg/inCode/copy/entries/advent-gol.md

 Code was still running, and we all still enjoyed doing the new puzzles every day.
 But soon, Christmas passed, the daily rush of doing new puzzles faded, and we started to return back to tinkering on this hyper-dimensional game of life puzzle.
-It wouldn't be until January 1st (just over two weeks after the puzzle originally came out) that a new revelation arose that would pave the way shoot far past 20D.
+It wouldn't be until January 1st, 2021 (just over two weeks after the puzzle originally came out) that a new revelation arose that would pave the way shoot far past 20D.

-It was [Michal Marsalek's coset counts post][cosetcounts] that set up the stage.
+It was [Michal Marsalek's coset counts post][cosetcounts] that set the stage.
 From the beginning, Michal had always tracked the number of cell cosets at the end of the simulation (the number of active "normalized" cells), and had been exploring the relationship between dimension and coset counts.
 The discovery was that after a certain "saturation point" (6D for Michal's set, 9D for Peter's set, 7D for my set), all of the coset counts were *perfectly quadratic*!
 For mine, it followed the relationship $d^2 + 109d + 70$ exactly for 7D and higher.